gdg-x/hoverboard/README.md

 ## Contributing

 Awesome!
 Contributions of all kinds are greatly appreciated.
 To help smoothen the process we have a few non-exhaustive guidelines to follow which should get you going in no time.

+### Good First Issue

+Issues labeled [`good first issue`](https://github.com/gdg-x/hoverboard/labels/good%20first%20issue) are a great way to ease into development on this project.

+### Help Wanted Label

+Any other issue labeled [`help wanted`](https://github.com/gdg-x/hoverboard/labels/help%20wanted) is ready for a PR.

 ### Using GitHub Issues